Top 10 Grammar Blunders Professors Hate

 Fix: I finished the paper, but I submitted it late.

-6. Word Choice Confusion (affect / effect, their / there / they're)
+6. Word choice confusions (affect vs effect, their vs there vs they're)

 Incorrect: The new policy will effect students negatively.